Blackjacx/WWDC/README.md

   - **watchOS 7**
     - Xcode is now able to preview watchOS complications
     - SwiftUI complications
-    - **Watch-face sharing** via any sharing capabilities, e.g iMessage, social media, etc
+    - **Watch-face sharing** via any sharing capabilities, e.g Messages, social media, etc
   - **Xcode 12**
     - Cleaner, more expressive UI
     - Navigators realized using the new Side Bar